Grand Prix motorcycle racing: MotoGP class

-The highest speed for a MotoGP motorcycle in 125 cc category is 249.76 km/h by Valentino Rossi in 1996 for Aprilia and the top speed in the history of MotoGP is 366.1 km/h, set by Jorge Martín during the race session of 2022 Italian Grand Prix with a Ducati Desmosedici GP22.
+The highest speed for a MotoGP motorcycle in 125cc category is 249.76 km/h by Valentino Rossi in 1996 for Aprilia and the top speed in the history of MotoGP is 366.1 km/h, set by Brad Binder during the 'Sprint' race of 2023 Italian Grand Prix with a KTM RC16.

-On 11 December 2009, the Grand Prix Commission announced that the MotoGP class would switch to the 1,000 cc motor limit starting in the 2012 season.
-Maximum displacement was limited to 1,000 cc, maximum cylinders were limited to four, and maximum bore was capped at 81 mm.
+On 11 December 2009, the Grand Prix Commission announced that the MotoGP class would switch to the 1,000cc motor limit starting in the 2012 season.
+Maximum displacement was limited to 1,000cc, maximum cylinders were limited to four, and maximum bore was capped at 81 mm.
 Carmelo Ezpeleta, the CEO of Dorna Sports, indicated that the projected changes were received by the teams favorably.

 From 2012, teams not entered by one of the major manufacturers could seek "claiming rule team" (CRT) status.
 Claiming rule team were intended to allow independent teams to be competitive at a lower cost and increase the number of entries in MotoGP.
 Claiming rule teams benefitted from less restrictive rules on the number of engines that could be used in a season, and with larger fuel allowances during the races.
 Under the claiming rule, CRTs agree to allow up to four of their engines per season to be claimed, after a race, by one of the major manufacturer teams at a cost of €20,000 each including transmission, or €15,000 each for the engine alone.
 From the 2014 season, the CRT class was dropped in favour of an "Open Class" specification - allowing teams using the control ECU hardware and software certain benefits to increase their competitiveness.

-From 2023, Ride height – or holeshot – devices will be banned.
+From 2023, front ride height – or holeshot – devices were banned.
 These devices have been common place in MotoGP since the back-end of 2018, when Ducati first introduced a system that could lower the rear of its bike to help with acceleration off the line for race starts.

+From 2027, all ride height devices will be banned.
+Maximum displacement will be 850cc and aerodynamics will be more tightly regulated.
+Motorcycles will use 100% sustainable fuel, up from 40% sustainable fuel the sport has used since 2024.
+GPS data for all riders will be available after each session.
+All teams will have their concession rank reset to B.

 Moto2 class

-Moto2 was initially a 600 cc four-stroke class introduced in 2010 to replace the traditional 250 cc two-stroke class.
-Engines were supplied exclusively by Honda, tires by Dunlop and electronics are limited and supplied only by FIM-sanctioned producers.
+Moto2 was initially a 600cc four-stroke class introduced in 2010 to replace the traditional 250cc two-stroke class.
+Engines were supplied exclusively by Honda, tyres by Dunlop and electronics are limited and supplied only by FIM-sanctioned producers.
 Carbon brake discs are banned, only steel brake discs are allowed.
 However, there are no chassis limitations.
-Until 2019, only 600 cc four-stroke Moto2 machines were allowed.
+Until 2019, only 600cc four-stroke Moto2 machines were allowed.

 In 2019 Triumph replaced Honda as the sole supplier of Moto2 engines.
-The Triumph's engine configuration is 765 cc displacement with three cylinders, contrasting with the previous Honda's 600 cc in-line four.
+The Triumph's engine configuration is 765cc displacement with three cylinders, contrasting with the previous Honda's 600cc in-line four.
+In 2024 Pirelli became the sole tyre supplier in Moto2 and Moto3, replacing Dunlop.